BhavyaWithCode/FlutterDevelopmentTask/README.md

 🧮 (Task-14) Write a Program to find the formula's answer (x+y)³.<br/>

 🧮 (Task-15) Write a Program to find the formula's answer (x+y+z)².<br/>

+## 🌟 Welcome to the Greenhorns Project 🌟

+Welcome to the Greenhorns Project, a journey of discovery and learning for budding programmers! 🚀💻

+### 🌱 About the Project
+The Greenhorns Project is a sanctuary for beginners in the world of coding, where they can embark on a transformative journey from novice to knowledgeable coder. 🌿✨ Our mission is to provide a supportive environment and engaging resources to help newcomers thrive in their coding endeavors.

+### 🎯 Project Tasks
+In the Greenhorns project, you'll undertake three exciting tasks, each worth 10 marks.
+These tasks are designed to challenge your skills and deepen your understanding of programming concepts:

+1. **Task 1: Temperature Conversion**
+   - Write a program to convert temperature from degrees Celsius to Fahrenheit.

+2. **Task 2: Gross Salary Calculation**
+   - Write a C program to find gross salary by adding % of HRA, DA, and TA of user choice.

+3. **Task 3: Triangle Angle Calculation**
+   - Write a C program to find the third angle of a triangle if two other angles are given.

+Complete these tasks to earn your marks and level up your programming prowess! 🏆🚀

 ## Get in Touch 📫